stirera/d-chimer_v1/README_2.md

 All these files and the folder are produced where d-chimer were executed.
 The same set of file are produced with blastx... everywhere "bn" is replaced by "bx".

 ## 2. **Installation**
+Users can execute the `INSTALL.sh` script, to get the d-chimer and python libraries and custom data.
 ### 2.1 **d-chimer code and python libraries:**
 - Clone or download the d-chimer repository.